Descriptive statistics for stock returns

 5. If the first row is a label (e.g., stock ticker), tick the Labels in First Row box.

-6. Choose your output range (this is where the results will be shown).
+6. Choose your output range (the results will be shown there).

 7. Tick the summary statistics box and click the OK button.

 That’s it!
-You should see a table similar to Table 1 below.
+At the end, you should see a table similar to Table 1 below.

 Mean0.020728949